Lindsay-Lab/lindsay-lab.github.io/teaching/index.md

 # Courses

+## Machine Learning for Climate Change (Spring 2024)
+The course has been redesigned to focus more on research papers.
+Materials will be posted as the course progresses.

 ## Machine Learning for Climate Change (Spring 2023)
 The course syllabus is [here](https://lindsay-lab.github.io/ClimateML_Lectures/ML%20for%20Climate%20Syllabus-3.pdf).
 ### Lecture Slides and Materials